wagtail/bakerydemo/readme.md

     mkvirtualenv wagtailbakerydemo
     cd ~/dev [or your preferred dev directory] git clone git@github.com:wagtail/bakerydemo.git
-    cd wagtaildemo
+    cd bakerydemo
     pip install -r requirements.txt

 Next, we'll set up our local environment variables.
 We use [django-dotenv](https://github.com/jpadilla/django-dotenv) to help with this.
-It reads environment variables located in a file name .env in the top level directory of the project.
+It reads environment variables located in a file name `.env` in the top level directory of the project.
 The only variable we need to start is `DJANGO_SETTINGS_MODULE`:

     $ cp bakerydemo/settings/local.py.example bakerydemo/settings/local.py
     $ echo "DJANGO_SETTINGS_MODULE=bakerydemo.settings.local" > .env